sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 [ACCORDION-BEGIN [Step 4: ](Cache your OData Call)]

 Now that we have covered why caching is important and how it can help us improve performance and responsiveness, it's finally time to introduce it into our application.
-In [this tutorial] (https://developers.sap.com/tutorials/s4sdk-resilience.html), we introduced resilience into our application, using `Resilience4j` library.

-In order to make our OData calls cacheable, we will extend the use of `ResilienceConfiguration` class to configure caching.
+In [the resilience tutorial] (https://developers.sap.com/tutorials/s4sdk-resilience.html), we introduced resilience into our application, using `Resilience4j` library.
+Now, in order to make our OData calls cacheable, we will extend the use of `ResilienceConfiguration` class used there and configure caching as well.

-We begin with defining class `GetCachedBusinessPartnersCommand`, in which we will extend the call to `ResilienceConfiguration` with specifying `cacheConfiguration` as well.
+We begin with defining class `GetCachedBusinessPartnersCommand`, in which we will extend the call to `ResilienceConfiguration` by adding `cacheConfiguration` to it.

 The class now looks as follows: